taotechs/taotechs/README.md

 Here are some ideas to get you started: -->

-- 🔭 I’m currently working on Android Apps
+- 🔭 I’m currently working on Android basics.
-- 🌱 I’m currently learning Android Jetpack Compose
+- 🌱 I’m currently learning Software Engineering
 - 👯 I’m looking to collaborate on software projects
 - 🤔 I’m looking for help with exapanding my skils
 - 💬 Ask me about Andriod app development